 School of Arts & Sciences

-The Department of English, Foreign Language, and Humanities offers a broad range of courses leading to the Bachelor of Arts degree in English or English Education.
+The Department of English, Foreign Language, and Humanities offers a broad range of courses leading to the Bachelor of Arts degree in English, English Education, or Spanish.
 Students may also pursue a minor in English, Writing, or Spanish.

 Students may become involved in the Spanish Club, the Spanish honor society Sigma Delta Pi, the English honor society Sigma Tau Delta, and Writer's Roundtable.
 These organizations promote the study of language and literature.

 Dr. Roxie James, Chair